matthewjohnson42/memex-service/README.md

 ### The application is not currently in use, and this repository is archived.

-The application makes extensive use of the Spring Boot framework, uses Mongo DB and Elastic Search for data storage, and interacts with [memex-ui](https://github.com/matthewjohnson42/memex-ui) as its frontend.
+The application interacts with [memex-ui](https://github.com/matthewjohnson42/memex-ui) as its frontend.

 To run the Java application, install Docker desktop, install maven, and run the [docker-compose-up.sh](https://github.com/matthewjohnson42/memex-service/docker/docker-compose-up.sh) script.